EDitt/Sunflower_RNAseq/README.md

 The Read_Mapping handler uses STAR to map reads to the genome indexed in step 3.

+STAR can perform a 2-pass mapping strategy to increase mapping sensitivity around novel splice junctions.
+This works by running a 1st mapping pass for all samples with the "usual" parameters and then a 2nd pass mapping step is run using the junctions detected in the first pass as annotated junctions for the second pass.
+These junctions will be added to the genome annotations in the genome index.

+This 2-pass mapping strategy is recommended by GATK and ENCODE best-practices for better alignments around novel splice junctions.

+While STAR can perform 2-pass mapping on a per-sample basis, in a study with multiple samples, it is recommended to collect 1st pass junctions from all samples.
+Therefore, the Read_Mapping handler here will run in either "first" pass or "second" pass mode (separately).
+In second-pass mode, all junctions from all samples collected in the first pass will be used to map reads for each sample.
+The `RM_JUNCTIONDIR=` variable (the directory containing the "SJ.out.tab" files) must be specified if running in second pass mode.

 To run Read_Mapping, all common and handler-specific variables must be defined within the configuration file.
 Once the variables have been defined, Read_Mapping can be submitted to a job scheduler with the following command (assuming that you are in the directory containing `Sunflower_RNAseq`)
 `./Sunflower_RNAseq.sh Read_Mapping Config` where `Config` is the full file path to the configuration file.